capybara-brain346/pokedex-api/README.md

 - Base Friendship
 - Base Experience

-The dataset is publicly available on [Kaggle](https://www.kaggle.com/datasets/crinklybrain2003/pokmon-base-stats-dataset).
+The dataset has been uploaded on [Kaggle](https://www.kaggle.com/datasets/crinklybrain2003/pokmon-base-stats-dataset).

 ## Installation